davidmarkclements/perf-stories/index.md

-  It was a golden crisp morning in Italy, the smell of rich coffee lingered pleasantly in the air as I made my along the marbled porticos of Bologna's ancient palaces toward Matteo's apartment
+  It was a golden crisp morning in Italy, the smell of rich coffee lingered pleasantly in the air as I made my way along the marbled porticos of Bologna's ancient palaces toward Matteo's apartment